wikimedia/DeadlinkChecker/README.md

 * Concurrently checks batch of URLs for efficiency

 <!--[![Build Status](https://travis-ci.org/wikimedia/DeadlinkChecker.svg?branch=master)](https://travis-ci.org/wikimedia/DeadlinkChecker)-->
+### Overview
+The checkIfDead library is a PHP library designed for assessing the status of URLs on the web and dark web.
+It operates by taking one or more URLs as inputs and concurrently checks them, to enhance response times.

+It can handle both properly and improperly formatted URLs and performs basic sanity checking and error correction on malformed inputs.
+All inputs are normalized through the sanitizer to ensure the curl library communicates properly with the target.

+When left at defaults, the library will emulate a web browser request and follow redirects to its destination.

 ### Installation
 Using composer:
 Add the following to the composer.json file for your project: